kilpkonn/msc-thesis/main.typ

   ],
 ) <standardml-bfs-steps>

-In the example above we see that BFS and propagating constraints to other subgoals can help us cut some search branches to speed up the search.
+In the example above, we see that BFS and propagating constraints to other subgoals can help us cut some search branches to speed up the search.
 However, this is not always the case.
-BFS is faster only if we manage to cut the proof before exhausting the search at the current goal.
+BFS is faster only if we manage to cut the proof before exhausting the search for the current goal.
-In case the first goal we focus at cannot be filled DFS is faster as it doesn't do any work on filling other goals.
+In case the first goal we focus on cannot be filled, DFS is faster as it doesn't do any work on filling other goals.

 === Term search in Haskell Wingman#cite-footnote("Hackage, Wingman plugin for Haskell Language Server", "2024-04-06", "https://hackage.haskell.org/package/hls-tactics-plugin", "https://web.archive.org/web/20240313211704/https://hackage.haskell.org/package/hls-tactics-plugin") is a plugin for Haskell Language Server that provides term search.
 For term search Wingman uses library called Refinery#cite-footnote("Github Refinery repository", "2024-04-06", "https://github.com/TOTBWF/refinery", "https://web.archive.org/web/20230615122227/https://github.com/TOTBWF/refinery") that is also based on @algebraic-foundations-of-proof-refinement similarly to the Standard ML tool we described in @standardml.

-As we described the core ideas in @standardml we won't cover them here.
+As we described the core ideas in @standardml, we won't cover them here.
 However, we will take a look at some implementation details.

 The most interesting implementation detail for us is how BFS is achieved.
-Refinery uses interleaving of subgoal generated by each tactic to get the desired effect.
+Refinery uses the interleaving of subgoals generated by each tactic to get the desired effect.
-Let's look at the example to get a better idea what is going on.
+Let's look at the example to get a better idea of what is going on.
 Suppose that at some point of the term search we have three pending subgoals: `[`#text(red)[`?1`]`, ?2, ?3]` and we have some tactic that produces two new subgoals `[`#text(blue)[`?4`]`, `#text(blue)[`?5`]`]` when refining #text(red)[`?1`].
 The DFS way of handling it would be
 #block()[
 `[`#text(red)[`?1`]`, ?2, ?3] -> tactic -> [`#text(blue)[`?4`]`, `#text(blue)[`?5`]`, ?2, ?3]`
 ]
-However with interleaving the goals are ordered in the following way
+However, with interleaving, the goals are ordered in the following way:
 #block()[
 `[`#text(red)[`?1`]`, ?2, ?3] -> tactic -> [?2, `#text(blue)[`?4`]`, ?3, `#text(blue)[`?5`]`]`
 ]
-Note that there is also a way to insert the new goals to back of the goals list which is the BFS way.
+Note that there is also a way to insert the new goals at the back of the goals list, which is the BFS way.
 #block()[
 `[`#text(red)[`?1`]`, ?2, ?3] -> tactic -> [?2, ?3, `#text(blue)[`?4`]`, `#text(blue)[`?5`]`]`
 ]
-However in Refinery they have decided to go with interleaving as it works well with tactics that produce infinite amounts of new holes due to not making any new process.
+However, in Refinery, they have decided to go with interleaving, as it works well with tactics that produce infinite amounts of new holes due to not making any new process.
 Note that this works especially well because of the lazy evaluation in Haskell.
-In case of eager evaluation the execution would still halt on producing all the subgoals, so interlining would have now effect.
+In the case of eager evaluation, the execution would still halt on producing all the subgoals, so interlining would now have an effect.

 === Term search in Idris2
-Idris2 @idris2-design-and-implementation is a dependently typed programming language that has term search built into its compiler.
+Idris2 (@idris2-design-and-implementation) is a dependently typed programming language that has term search built into its compiler.
-Internally the compiler makes use of a small language they call TT.
+Internally, the compiler makes use of a small language they call TT.
-TT is a dependently-typed λ -calculus with inductive families and pattern matching definitions.
+TT is a dependently-typed λ-calculus with inductive families and pattern-matching definitions.
 The language is kept as small as reasonably possible to make working with it easier.

-As the term search algorithm also works on TT we will take a closer look at it.
+As the term search algorithm also works on TT, we will take a closer look at it.
-More precise we will look at they call $"TT"_"dev"$ that is TT, but extended with hole and guess bindings.
+More precisely, we will look at what they call $"TT"_"dev"$, which is TT extended with hole and guess bindings.
 The guess binding is similar to a let binding, but without any reduction rules for guess bindings.
 Using binders to represent holes is useful in a dependently-typed setting since one value may determine another.
-Attaching a guess (generated term) to a binder ensures that instantiating one such variable also instantiates all of its dependencies
+Attaching a guess (a generated term) to a binder ensures that instantiating one such variable also instantiates all of its dependencies.

 $"TT"_"dev"$ consists of terms, bindings and constants as shown in @idris-tt-syntax.
 #figure(